-Students may file a grade appeal by following the procedures of the Grade Appeal Policy, which is posted on Adler Connect.
+Students may file a grade appeal by following the procedures of the Grade Appeal Policy, which is posted on Adler Connect in the Student Handbook.

 In addition, if a student is appealing a grade for a course that is a prerequisite for a subsequent class, he or she cannot register for or attend subsequent classes until the grade for the prerequisite has been resolved.